 Gamophobia can be treated in a number of ways, and the same course of treatments available are similar to other phobias already mentioned on the blog.

 Exposure therapy – this is really effective and this is where the therapist makes the person confront head on a setting similar to marriage, by bringing it up and therefore forced to discuss.
-Though it can be a difficult session, it helps the person realise their irrational fears, whilst the therapist helps keep them calm and relaxed during the session.
+Though it can be a difficult session, it helps the person realize their irrational fears, whilst the therapist helps keep them calm and relaxed during the session.

 Family therapy is also really important and helps the entire family be aware of the situation.
 Perhaps, allowing other people in and knowing you have a phobia is one way of developing support and motivation for the person who has a fear of marriage.